 Our Senior School prepares students for their lives beyond school by supporting them to envision their future and make choices about learning, work and life.
 Students in years 10, 11 and 12 participate in the BELIEVE (Building Equitable Links in Enterprise and Vocational Education) program.
 Through this program students participate in learning experiences that focus on skills for learning, personal wellbeing, and career pathways.
 Students develop their skills, strengths and interests, set goals, and create action plans that guide them as they move beyond school into interesting, flourishing lives.

-.
-Career EducationThrough our school developed, “My Future My Life” Career Education program, our students explore the world of work, engage in self-exploration activities, and are supported to make positive connections in their local community.
-Our Career Education program facilitates Individual Pathway Planning.
-Individual Pathway Planning informs our students’ personal goals and plans for learning, wellbeing and growth.
+Career EducationThrough our school developed, “Partnerships and Pathways” Career Education program, our students explore the world of work, engage in self-exploration activities, and are supported to make positive connections in their local community.
+Our Career Education program facilitates Individual Pathway Planning that informs our students’ personal goals and plans for learning, wellbeing and growth.
 In partnership with parents and guardians, and guided by our wellbeing and career development frameworks, learning plans are developed with our students that meet their individualised transition needs, preparing them for a healthy and meaningful adult life. |

 .